neo4j/neo4j/advanced/README.sources.txt

 classpath (3.x+ should do), import the src/test sources and run unit.neo.TestAll as a java application.

-To get started here is a short description of some of the importand packages:
+To get started here is a short description of some of the important packages:

 o impl.core, implementation of the Neo API o impl.event, event framework (used to decouple persistence layer) o impl.nioneo, native store implementation o impl.transaction, TM + RWLocks implementation o impl.transaction.xaframework, XA framework to make non XA resources XA enabled